Standard deviation: Weighted calculation

 The above formulas become equal to the simpler formulas given above if weights are taken as equal to one.

 History

 The term standard deviation was first used in writing by Karl Pearson in 1894, following his use of it in lectures.
 This was as a replacement for earlier alternative names for the same idea: for example, Gauss used mean error.

-Higher dimensions

-In two dimensions, the standard deviation can be illustrated with the standard deviation ellipse (see Multivariate normal distribution § Geometric interpretation).
+Standard deviation index

+The standard deviation index (SDI) is used in external quality assessments, particularly for medical laboratories.
+It is calculated as:

+Alternatives

+Standard deviation is algebraically simpler, though in practice less robust, than the average absolute deviation.